 Although all countries have national innovations systems, high-income countries have the funding and human resources that increase the chance of breakthrough innovations in technology and implementation.
-In this regard, grants and financial incentives by governments should have the role of creating incentives for innovations in the blockchain that contribute to the SDGs.
-Government support for new ventures can ease this burden and allow more experimental applications to mature (See Box 12 for an example from Portugal).
-The government could set up competitive grants for innovative new businesses and provide institutional support.
+In this regard, grants and financial incentives by Governments should have the role of creating incentives for innovations in the blockchain that contribute to the Sustainable Development Goals.
+Government support for new ventures can ease this burden and allow more experimental applications to mature (see box 12 for an example from Portugal).
+A Government could set up competitive grants for innovative new businesses and provide institutional support.
 For new technologies, it is often the case that the costs of development are borne by few actors while the benefits are enjoyed by many.
-With government sharing the risks, the burden of innovation can be eased for private firms.
-For example, the US government set up USD 800.000 grants for firms working in anti-forgery Blockchain solutions in 2018.86 Besides monetary support, setting up laboratories and regulatory sandboxes (elaborated below) for experimentation can further encourage innovation.
+With Government sharing the risks, the burden of innovation can be eased for private firms.
+For example, the Government of the United States set up US\$800,000 grants for firms working on anti-forgery blockchain solutions in 2018.85 Besides monetary support, setting up laboratories and regulatory sandboxes (elaborated below) for experimentation can further encourage innovation.